GlennsDms/Threat-Intel/README.md

 ## Limitations

 Risk scoring is heuristic.
 URLhaus public API sometimes returns empty results.
-The LLM report quality depends on how many cross-source matches there are — with mostly single-source IOCs it will be thin.
+The LLM report quality depends on how many cross-source matches there are, with mostly single-source IOCs it will be thin.
 No persistence between runs.

 ## Roadmap